Limerick City Council

 - The processing of parking fines, reminders, summonses and appeals.

-- Parking discs are available to purchase from the Department and most retail outlets in the city.
+- Parking discs are available to purchase from the Cash Office and most retail outlets in the city.

 The Traffic Section of Limerick City Council is actively developing the implementation of an adaptive urban control system, which is intended to be in place within one year.
 The full scheme incorporating developed computer software will include the coordination of approximately 50 traffic signal junctions in the city with the expansion of bus priority facilities, remote monitoring of traffic signals at isolated junctions, parking guidance signs and active information signs.